fraserdrops/overstated/posts/backlog-modelling-statecharts.md

 4. `core.loadBacklog` receives `LOAD_LIST`, responding by raising `__internal__START_LOADING_LIST` transitioning to `core.loadBacklog.loading` which starts the service which fetches the list
 5. `view.list` receives `__internal__START_LOADING_LIST` and transitions to loading

 Communicating through raised events isn't perfect.
 It adds overheads to each state, and it can be hard to think through the flow of events (a big reason I'm working on Eventcharts).
-One idea is to be consistent about a 'one-way-event-flow' of `UI` -> `view` -> `core` .
-However, there are still events that need to originate from `core` such as `__internal__DETAILS_LOAD_SUCCESS` .

 ## Feature request 1